 |English Composition or Literature (writing intensive courses are also acceptable)||6||8|

-Articulation Agreements list specific courses at a college or university that will fulfill SCCO's prerequisite requirements.
+The Articulation Agreements posted below list specific courses at a college or university that will fulfill SCCO's prerequisite requirements.
 You may think of them as 'pre-approved’ coursework.
+There are many other schools and courses that are accepted, these are just the most frequently requested ones.

-Course content and descriptions change continually, so we can’t guarantee that the information in these agreements current.
+Course content and offerings continually change and therefore we cannot guarantee this information is always up-to-date.
 Ultimately, the responsibility for meeting SCCO’s prerequisite requirements is up to you.

-If you are not sure whether a course will meet our requirements, please have it reviewed by an SCCO admissions advisor by copying the course description from the school’s online catalog and emailing it to the SCCO Admissions Office.
+If you are not sure whether a course will meet our requirements, please have it reviewed by an SCCO admissions adviser.
+This may be done by copying the course description from the school’s online catalog and emailing it to the SCCO Admissions Office.
 Be sure to include the school’s name and the number of quarter/semester units for the course.